cjohansen/pharmacist/README.md

 In the future, Pharmacist might provide tools for controlling caching on a per-result basis from data sources.

-## Mapping data
+## Mapping and coercion

-When consuming external data, we might want to map result sets to better fit our world-view.
+When consuming external data, we might want to map the keys and coerce the types of the result set to better fit our world-view.
 Mapping and type-coercion is handled by Pharmacist schemas, which can also be used to generate specs, validate payloads, and generate Datascript schemas.

 A schema specifies what parts of a data source result to extract, what data types to expect (enforcable through dev-time asserts), how to coerce data, and